Chateau with 4 bedrooms, 3 bathrooms and private pool in Mauzens-et-Miremont, France

 Chateau overview - owner's description

-Chateau Rochette has been meticulously restored with an eye towards preserving her original personality and character.
-Modern comforts and amenities have been subtly woven into her fabric allowing the original chateau to remain at center stage.
-Chateau Rochette is the perfect place for couples, families, and friends to come, relax, adventure and just be.
-We love Chateau Rochette and it is our pleasure to share her with like-minded travelers.
+Chateau Rochette has been meticulously restored with an eye towards preserving its original features.
+Modern comforts and amenities have been subtly woven into the fabric allowing the original chateau to remain at center stage.
+It is the perfect place for couples, families, and friends to come, relax, adventure and just be.

-Chateau Rochette is central to and minutes away from all the remarkable places and adventures we come to the Dordogne and the Perigord Noir for.
+Chateau Rochette is central to and minutes away from all the remarkable places and adventures in the Dordogne and the Perigord Noir.
 Exploring the magnificent landscape and medieval surroundings will transport you to another century.
-Chateau Rochette is minutes away from such places as Castelnaud, Beynac – the one-time stronghold of Richard the Lion heart, the ancient town of Sarlat, Domme and a seemingly unending list of places and remarkable experiences.
+It is minutes away from such places as Castelnaud, Beynac – the one-time stronghold of Richard the Lion heart, the ancient town of Sarlat, Domme and a seemingly unending list of places and remarkable experiences.

 When you arrive at Chateau Rochette, you turn into the long grassy drive and traverse the hillside until you are facing the Chateau, its terrace, and french doors leading into the kitchen.
 A massive wisteria clings to the Chateau.
 Great fortune if you are there during its bloom!

 Entered through the French doors.
 Overhead are huge hewn beams as in all the rooms.
 The kitchen is fully equipped including a dishwasher, a microwave, a refrigerator, an electric kettle and gas four burner stove.